furqanistic/deployment/README.md

 ### Skip this section if your repository is public.

-If your repository is private, configure GitHub SSH access **before cloning it**.
+For a private repository, setup GitHub SSH access **before cloning**.

 ## Generate SSH Key on VPS